pete-gi/media/readme.md

 # mediaquery

-Use CSS Media Queries in your JS
+Use CSS Media Queries in your JS using promise-like syntax